m-labs/artiq/doc/manual/installing.rst

   $ afws_client [username] build [variant] [afws_directory]

-Replace ``[username]`` with the login name that was given to you with the subscription, ``[variant]`` with the name of your system variant, and ``[afws_directory]`` to the name of an empty directory, which will be created by the command if it does not exist.
+Replace ``[username]`` with the login name that was given to you with the subscription, ``[variant]`` with the name of your system variant, and ``[afws_directory]`` with the name of an empty directory, which will be created by the command if it does not exist.
 Enter your password when prompted and wait for the build (if applicable) and download to finish.
 If you experience issues with the AFWS client, write to the helpdesk@ email.

 Without a subscription, you may build the firmware yourself from the open source code.
 See the section :ref:`Developing ARTIQ <developing-artiq>`.